ehc-io/ddos-183/docs/class1/module4/lab4.1.rst

             vs./Common/Server1-http.info.attack:[1, 1]
             vs./Common/Server1-http.sig.health:[0.691779]

     #.
-In the Configuration Utility, notice the indicator at the top-left side of the page.
+In the **Configuration Utility**, notice the indicator at the top-left side of the page.

         |image37|

     #.
-As you watch the feed, you should see HTTP requests being served again.
+As you watch the feed, you should see HTTP requests being served again after the dynamic signature kicks in.

     #.
-In the Configuration Utility open the Security > DoS Protection > Behavioral Signatures page.
+In the **Configuration Utility** open the Security-> DoS Protection-> Behavioral Signatures page.

         |image39|